 Other reasons for buying an addon domain include:

-• Launching a new line of your business but associating it with your main site
+• Expanding into a new line of business while keeping it technically separate but still associated with your main brand